One week in Sicily: The perfect Sicily itinerary

 How to get around Sicily?

-Travelling in Sicily by public transportation is possible but can be really slow, depending on where you want to go.
-If you’re interested in visiting only the major cities, taking the train is the quickest and the most convenient option.
-However, if you’re like us and are keen on visiting more remote destinations and small villages, opt for renting a car instead as these places don’t have good bus or train connections.
+It’s possible to travel in Sicily by public transportation, but it can be really slow, depending on where you want to go.
+If you’re interested in visiting only the major cities, taking the train is the quickest and most convenient option.

 Before our trip, we were warned that driving in Sicily is a horrible experience.
-However, we didn’t encounter any particularly reckless drivers or crazy traffic jams and had in general a very pleasant driving experience.
+However, we didn’t encounter any particularly reckless drivers or crazy traffic jams and had, in general, a very pleasant driving experience.

-Here’s an overview of our action-packed 7-day Sicily itinerary!
+Here’s an overview of our action-packed 7-day Sicily itinerary:

 Day 1: Palermo